stonemjs/docs/src/docs/essentials/event-handler.md

 Stone.js offers **two ways** to register your event handler:

-- Declarative API — using decorators and class-based modules
+- Declarative API, using decorators and class-based modules
-- Imperative API — using `defineBlueprintConfig` for manual control
+- Imperative API, using `defineBlueprintConfig` for manual control

 No matter the shape (class, function, factory), the registration process makes your handler available to the kernel for runtime execution.